mohammedzamakhan/toddmotto.github.io/_posts/2017-02-01-angular-ngfor.md

 We mentioned earlier in this article that we'd look at understanding what the `*` meant in our templates.
 This also shares the same syntax as `*ngIf`, which you've likely also seen before.

-So in this next section, we'll take a deeper dive on `ngFor`, `*` and the `<template>` element to explain in more detail what's really happening here.
+So in this next section, we'll take a deeper dive on `ngFor`, `*` and the `<ng-template>` element to explain in more detail what's really happening here.

-When using an asterisk (`*`) in our templates, we are informing Angular we're using a structural directive, which is also sugar syntax (a nice short hand) for using the `<template>` element.
+When using an asterisk (`*`) in our templates, we are informing Angular we're using a structural directive, which is also sugar syntax (a nice short hand) for using the `<ng-template>` element.

 #### &lt;template&gt; and Web Components

-So, what is the `<template>` element?
+So, what is the `<ng-template>` element?
 First, let's take a step back.
 We'll roll back to showing some AngularJS code here, perhaps you've done this before or done something similar in another framework/library:

 ```html
 <script id="myTemplate" type="text/ng-template">